Fresnelamh/Fresnelamh/README.md

 - 💞️ I’m looking to collaborate on cybersecurity and AI projects,open source software development,and network security research
 - 📫 How to reach me:ogouyemkadukpefresnel@gmail.com,Fresnel AMAHOWE on Linkedin...
 - 😄 Pronouns: he,him.
-- ⚡ Fun fact: singing,fashion enthusiast|Maybe a coder but also a keen admirer of haute couturer and streetwear
+- ⚡ Fun fact: singing,fashion enthusiast|Maybe a coder but also a keen admirer of haute couture and streetwear

 <!---
 Fresnelamh/Fresnelamh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.